How Trauma Affects Relationships

 Unfortunately, almost all people experience trauma at one point or another.
 Sometimes it happens before you and your partner meet, sometimes it happens to you while you’re together.
 Other times, it happens to one partner and not the other.

 Every example is unique, and we each respond differently.
-Our brains create new neural pathways associated with such events in order for us to keep functioning in our daily lives.
-Over time, this protection the brain creates for us can become a big problem – the trauma becomes not the incidents themselves, but how we carry that baggage forward through the rest of our lives.
+Our brains create new neural pathways associated with such events to keep us functioning in our daily lives.
+Over time, these coping mechanisms can become a big problem – the trauma becomes not the incidents themselves, but how we carry that baggage forward through the rest of our lives.

 The effects can ripple throughout our lifetime if not processed and dealt with in a healthy manner.
 Learning to process trauma together can take communication and other skills that we haven’t fully developed or have too much baggage to tackle unobjectively.

 PTSD & Couples Therapy

 Sometimes, traumatic events cause a person to experience post-traumatic stress disorder, or PTSD.

 The presence of PTSD symptoms within one partner can cast a profound shadow over the marriage or relationship, impacting both individuals involved.
 It’s essential to recognize that these symptoms may manifest in various ways, such as flashbacks, hypervigilance, or emotional numbness, creating a barrier to authentic connection.